Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/properties.rst

    | Panel:    All in Properties editor, *Bone* property

-let us first have a general grasp of the various panels gathering the bone settings, in Properties editor, *Bone* tab:
+Let us first have a general grasp of the various panels gathering the bone settings, in Properties editor, *Bone* tab:

 .. figure:: /images/RiggingBonePrincipalsBonePropertiesEditor.jpg